tristanbridgnanan/lab01/README.md

 # Lab 01 -- Getting started with Git

 In this lab we will be introduced to delivery method of all labs, daily assignments, and projects.
 This method will rely on learning `git`.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Git_(software)), "Git (/ɡɪt/) is a version control system that is used for software development and other version control tasks.
 As a distributed revision control system it is aimed at speed, data integrity, and support for distributed, non-linear workflows."
 Basically, it is a more sophisticated Dropbox and allows you to keep your code up to date across multiple platforms.
+A complete walk through of Git can be found online at [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).
+In this lab we will only learn the basics.

 Follow the instructions below to complete the lab.